 While an excellent vehicle for long term investors, passively managed ETFs are a popular choice among institutional and retail investors due to their low costs, transparency, flexibility, and tax efficiency.

-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Technology - Software is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 7, placing it in top 44%.
+It is currently ranked 5, placing it in top 31%.

 The index is comprised of stocks of software companies.
 The Index is designed to provide capital appreciation by thoroughly evaluating companies based on a variety of investment merit criteria, including fundamental growth, stock valuation, investment timeliness and risk factors.

 Investors should also pay attention to an ETF's expense ratio.
 Lower cost products will produce better results than those with a higher cost, assuming all other metrics remain the same.

 Annual operating expenses for this ETF are 0.58%, making it on par with most peer products in the space.

 Sector Exposure and Top Holdings